 This chapter provides a suggested format for conducting pharmacy benefit manager (PBM) examinations and reviews.
 In addition to this chapter, the examiner should be familiar with the NAIC white paper A Guide to Understanding Pharmacy Benefit Manager and Associated Stakeholder Regulation (NAIC White Paper).

-Background, Scope and Types of Examinations
+Background

 “Pharmacy Benefit Manager” is defined in the NAIC White Paper as entities that negotiate and contract with all the various types of pharmacies, including independent pharmacies and pharmacy chains of all sizes, on reimbursement and pharmacy network related terms.
-PBMs design, negotiate, implement, and manage formulary designs for prescription drugs, including negotiating rebates and drug coverage terms with pharmaceutical manufacturers.
-PBMs are responsible for the design and implementation of preferred and non-preferred pharmacy networks, metric-based payment arrangements, and formulary design elements (drug coverage, out-of-pocket responsibilities for patients and utilization management protocols).
+Insurers, employers, other payors, and even other PBMs contract with PBMs to design, negotiate, implement, and manage formulary designs for prescription drugs, including negotiating rebates and drug coverage terms with pharmaceutical manufacturers.
+PBMs may be delegated the design and implementation of preferred and non-preferred pharmacy networks, metric-based payment arrangements, and formulary design elements (drug coverage, out-of-pocket responsibilities for patients and utilization management protocols).
 PBMs engage in negotiation and financial transactions between pharmaceutical manufacturers, health plans, and pharmacies.

-Examinations of Pharmacy Benefit Manager can be either comprehensive or targeted.
-A Pharmacy Benefit Manager examination can be conducted by one jurisdiction or as a multistate cooperative examination.
-To the extent that the Pharmacy Benefit Manager’s systems and procedures are similar, if not identical, for every state, the examination and resulting report should be acceptable in all states, regardless of which jurisdiction conducts the examination.

-Unlike insurance company examinations, there generally is little, if any, “market analysis” for Pharmacy Benefit Manager examinations.
-Similarly, Pharmacy Benefit Managers are not regulated for solvency.
-Rather, Pharmacy Benefit Manager negotiate and contract with all the various types of pharmacies, including independent pharmacies and pharmacy chains of all sizes, on reimbursement and pharmacy network related terms.
+Unlike insurance company examinations, currently there are generally little, if any, “market analysis” procedures or tools developed to assist in the conduct of PBM examinations.
+Similarly, PBMs are not regulated for solvency.
+Rather, PBMs negotiate on behalf of insurers and other PBMs and contract with all the various types of pharmacies, including independent pharmacies and pharmacy chains of all sizes, on reimbursement and pharmacy network related items.
 PBMs design, negotiate, implement, and manage formulary designs for prescription drugs, including negotiating rebates and drug coverage terms with pharmaceutical manufacturers.

-For additional information on background and scope, please refer to chapter 12&13 of the Market Regulation Handbook.

-Definitions:
+In addition, PBMs contract directly with Pharmacy Services Administrative Organizations (PSAOs), who provide administrative services to independent pharmacies, including, but not limited to, contract negotiations with PBMs.

+Key Terms:

-Regulators may want to consider state specific definitions when conducting a PBM Examination.
+Regulators must consider state specific definitions when conducting a PBM Examination.

+Affiliated Pharmacies – refers generally to pharmacies that are formally connected to or associated with a larger organization, such as a health system, hospital, or a PBM, through ownership, partnership, or contracted arrangement.

-Biologic Drugs - Biologic drugs are distinct from traditional brand-name and generic drugs because they are made of living cells, such as monoclonal antibodies, antitoxins, and certain vaccines.
+Biologic Drugs - are distinct from traditional brand-name and generic drugs because they are made of living cells, such as monoclonal antibodies, antitoxins, certain vaccines, and cell and gene therapies.
 Biologics are sometimes referred to as “large- molecule drugs.”
-Manufacturers of biologic drug products are also required to receive approval from the FDA to sell their products through a separate application process.
+Manufacturers of biologic drug products are also required to receive approval from the U.S. Food & Drug Administration (FDA) to sell their products through a separate application process.
 Biologics approved by the FDA are granted 12 years of exclusivity, which is substantially longer than the five years typically granted to traditional small-molecule brand-name drugs.
-A biosimilar drug product may be produced following the expiration of the biologic’s patent and exclusivity period.
+A biosimilar drug product is FDA approved as having no clinically meaningful difference from the referenced product and may be produced following the expiration of the biologic’s patent and exclusivity period.

-Brand-Name Drugs - Manufacturers who produce brand-name drugs may conduct the initial research and development of a new pharmaceutical product.
-Brand-name drugs receive patents and exclusivities from the FDA.
-Manufacturers of these patent-protected brand-name products have market exclusivity to produce and sell their products during the life of the patent before therapeutically equivalent generic drugs can become available on the market.

-Employers/Unions/Taft Hartley Trusts - Employers have a variety of options available when designing the health benefits that they offer to their employees.
-They may choose a self-insured model, where the employer holds the risk, but sometimes hires an insurance company, PBM, or other benefit manager to administer the benefits.
-Employers choose how much of the benefits they will allow a contracted insurance provider or PBM to design and may choose to “carve out” the pharmacy administration and have external entities perform different functions.
+Brand-Name Drugs - are medications discovered, developed, and marketed by a pharmaceutical company under a specific, patented, and trademarked name.
+These original, FDA-approved, or regulatory-approved drugs have exclusive marketing rights for a set period to recoup research costs, often making them more expensive than generic alternatives.

+Covered Entity – means an individual or entity that provides health coverage to covered individuals who are employed or reside in a particular state.